FACTBOX-Candidates in Colombia's presidential election

 under the ex-president, says the government should not negotiate

 with the FARC while they are still at arms.
-He says he would
+He has called on the

 As finance minister, he was credited with bringing growth to